antonvmironov/rick-and-morty-app/system_design.md

 SwiftUI and Swift Composable Architecture are used to implement, coordinate, and compose features.
 Features consist of:
-- **A view** declared as `struct MyFeatureView: SwiftUI.View`, responsible for declaring the UI hierarchy, observing state changes, and sending actions on user input
+- **A view** declared as `struct FeatureView: SwiftUI.View`, responsible for declaring the UI hierarchy, observing state changes, and sending actions on user input
-- **A store** declared as `typealias MyFeatureStore = StoreOf<MyFeatureReducer>`, responsible for state management, action processing, and effect scheduling.
+- **A store** declared as `typealias FeatureStore = StoreOf<MyFeatureReducer>`, responsible for state management, action processing, and effect scheduling.
 It is part of a hierarchy of stores, with the root store owned by the `SwiftUI` app, and is responsible for delegating responsibilities to nested stores.
-- **A reducer** declared as `@Reducer struct MyFeatureReducer`.
+- **A reducer** declared as `@Reducer struct FeatureReducer`.
 This is a declaration of the store's behavior.
 It reacts to actions by reading and mutating state and scheduling effects.
 Dependencies are injected into reducers.
-- **A state** declared as `struct MyFeatureState`.
+- **A state** declared as `struct FeatureState`.
 This represents the state of the UI and main actor business logic.
-- **An action** declared as `enum MyFeatureAction`.
+- **An action** declared as `enum FeatureAction`.
 Each action sent to a store is processed through the reducer.

 ### On Composable Architecture
 [swift-composable-architecture](https://github.com/pointfreeco/swift-composable-architecture) is subject to valid criticisms.